mathjax/MathJax-docs/options/document.rst

    executed first when the actions are performed).
-The first function gives the action to perform when a document is rendered as a whole, and the second a function to perform when an individual expression is converted or rerendered.
+The first function gives the action to perform when a document is rendered as a whole, and the second a function to perform when an individual expression is converted or re-rendered.
 These can be given either as an explicit function, or as a string giving the name of a method to call (the first should be a method of a ``MathDocument``, and the second of a ``MathItem``).
 If either is an empty string, that